 The EU-UK Trade and Cooperation Agreement, now in place, means change.
-It will require adapting to new trading arrangements, rules and regulations.
-It will be important that you map your supply chain and know about the journey of your goods and know their Trade Route.
-The Northern Ireland Protocol which covers Trade in Goods means no customs paperwork for Cross-Border Traders, however if you have trade with GB you will need to be aware of the changes as there will be additional paperwork requirements.
+It will require adapting to new trading arrangements, rules and regulations, this means no customs paperwork for cross-border traders , however if you trade with GB you’ll need to be aware of changes, for example additional paperwork requirements.
+As a cross-border SME It will be important that you map your supply chain and know about the journey of your goods and know their trade route.
+Choose an area of support from the options below.

 Trade Routes – Customs Paperwork Required

-Everything you need to know on Trade Routes & Transit.
+Everything you need to know on trade routes and transit.

 EU-UK Trade and Cooperation Agreement

 Links to further information on the agreement between the EU and UK.

 How to videos showing how to complete import and export declarations.